selwynpolit/d9book/book/blocks.md

 }
 ```

 One last item.
 Configuration expects a schema for things being saved.
-Here we create a iai_aquifer.schema.yml in config/schema and it looks
+Here we create a iai_aquifer.schema.yml in config/schema and it looks like this:
-like:

 ```yml
 # Schema for the configuration files of the IAI aquifer module.